luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 After unboxing your DepthAI package, you will receive your device together with a USB-C cable (and a power supply if you ordered OAK-D)

-Make sure that the device is connected to your host (which can be a PC or Raspberry Pi or another capable device) directly to USB port, or via a powered USB hub.
+Make sure that the device is connected to your host (which can be a PC or Raspberry Pi or another capable device) directly to a USB port, or via a powered USB hub.

 You can check if a new USB device was detected, which on Ubuntu you can do by running